WouterBau/WouterBau.github.io/_posts/2021-04-10-quickstart-ligatures-oh-my-posh-terminal-icons.md

     - [https://dev.to/kasuken/cascadia-code-a-new-font-for-visual-studio-code-and-terminal-47oc](https://dev.to/kasuken/cascadia-code-a-new-font-for-visual-studio-code-and-terminal-47oc){:target="_blank"}

 # Install CascadiaCode NerdFont
-To get started with anything, we need to install a NerdFont which supports ligatures, and which is supported by oh-my-posh.
+To get started with anything, we need to install a Nerd Font which supports ligatures, and which is supported by oh-my-posh.
 I didn't want to deviate too far from the standards.
 So I picked up the "CascadiaCode" version.

 - Go to the Nerd Fonts website download page: [https://www.nerdfonts.com/font-downloads](https://www.nerdfonts.com/font-downloads){:target="_blank"}
 - Search for "CascadiaCode" and download the latest one available.
 (Currently this was Caskaydia Cove Nerd Font)